isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 ##### Moratorium #####
 To facilitate negotiations and to avoid parallel proceedings on the same matter, once a Affected Business serves a Notice of Negotiation, the Other Party will be prohibited from taking legal and enforcement actions (e.g. court and arbitration proceedings, or termination of the contract) against the Affected Business for his failure to perform any contractual obligation due to be performed from the day the Notice of Negotiation is served.

-For the avoidance of doubt, the Other Party is not prohibited from taking legal and enforcement actions in relation to the Affected Business’ failure to perform any contractual obligations due to be performed before the day the Notice of Negotiation is served (e.g. outstanding rent).
+For the avoidance of doubt, the Other Party is **<u>not</u>** prohibited from taking legal and enforcement actions in relation to the Affected Business’ failure to perform any contractual obligations due to be performed before the day the Notice of Negotiation is served (e.g. outstanding rent).

 Broadly, the prohibition will end on the earliest of the following: